Need to know

 An important thing to remember is that emotions are not good or bad, right or wrong; they just are.
 Whatever we feel is what we should feel, given the circumstances.
-What could be right or wrong, of course, is our perceptions and interpretations of what’s happening.
+What might be inaccurate, of course, is our perceptions and interpretations of what’s happening.

 Then practise validation again and again.
 Self-talk is typically quite hard to change because it’s automatic and very ingrained in us, so write out your validating statements or put them in your phone so you always have them with you.
 When you notice that emotion arising within you, pull them out to read to yourself.
 Try reading them once or twice a day and, over time, you should see a shift in how you think about that feeling – you should find that you become more accepting of your emotions and less judgmental of yourself for feeling that way.